-Looking up the top toys for men might feel a little childish at first, but fear not, good sir:
+Looking up a list of awesome toys for men might feel a little childish at first, but fear not, good sir:

 You’re not alone.